Homogeneous spaces over an abelian variety

 Define

 Then $P'$ is isomorphic to the product $P'_1 \times_A P'_2$, where $P'_1$ is a $DG$-torsor and $P'_2$ is a $\operatorname{corad}(G)$-torsor over $A$.

 The image of $\tau_{P'}^{-1}(x')$ in

 is trivial at the origin.
+Since the image of $P'$ in $H^1(A,G)$ is trivial, there exists an multiplicative isogeny

-By the first step and Proposition~\ref{conjecture_torus}, we may pull back $\tau_{P'}^{-1}(x')$ so that it becomes generically trivial.
-Hence, pulling back $x'$ along an étale isogeny $f$ of $A$, we obtain that $f^* x'$ is generically the class associated to the torsor $P' \times \Spec k(A)$.
+so that ${}^{P'}(DG \times \mathrm{corad}(G))$ is quasi-split, and hence ${}^{P'_1} DG$ is quasi-split.
+Therefore, by the first step and Proposition~\ref{conjecture_torus}, we may pull back $\tau_{P'}^{-1}(x')$ along a suitable étale isogeny of $A$ so that it becomes generically trivial.
+It follows that, after pulling back $x'$ along an étale isogeny $f$ of $A$, the class $f^* x'$ is generically equal to the class associated with the torsor $P' \times \Spec k(A)$.
 Since

 the image of $(f^* x')_{k(A)} \in H^1(k(A), DG \times \operatorname{corad}(G))$ in $H^1(k(A), G)$, i.e., $(f^* x)_{k(A)}$, is trivial.

 Therefore, the result follows. \end{proof}